mtabini/G76-Mini/README.md

 The G76 Mini reads data when the `MPU_CS` signal goes high (and, for write operations, when the `/MPU_WE` signal goes low).
 This makes it compatible with most 8-bit CPUs like the Z80 and 6502, so long as you provide the glue logic required to control the `MPU_CS` signal.

-On the latter, this means that you will need to qualify `MPU_CS` with the CPU's clock signal, because the 6502 doesn't place a valid address on the bus until the high part of the clock cycle.
+In a design based on the 6502, this means that you will need to qualify `MPU_CS` with the CPU's clock signal, because the CPU doesn't place a valid address on the bus until the high part of the clock cycle.
 Thus, `MPU_CS` can only go high at the same time as the `PHI2` signal that provides the clock.

 ## Reference design